paulrobertlloyd/paulrobertlloyd-v4/src/articles/2014/12/naming_things.md

   Industries often use specific terms to describe common business practices and concepts.
 Publishing has [a number of these][9] (*headline*, *standfirst*, *masthead*, *colophon*…) all have well understood meanings — and not all of them are relevant to online usage.

 * **Organisation**
-  Companies may have internal names (or nicknames) for their products and services. <cite>The Guardian</cite> is rife with such names: [*bisons*][10]: (and *buffalos*), *pixies* (and *super-pixies*), *bentos* (and *mini-bentos*)… all of which mean something very different outside the organisation.
+  Companies may have internal names (or nicknames) for their products and services. ""The Guardian"" is rife with such names: [*bisons*][10]: (and *buffalos*), *pixies* (and *super-pixies*), *bentos* (and *mini-bentos*)… all of which mean something very different outside the organisation.
 Although such names can be useful inside smaller teams, in larger organisations they can become a barrier to entry, a sort of secret code used among employees who have been around long enough to know what they mean.

 * **Product**
   Your team will undoubtedly have created names for specific features or interface components used in your product.
 For example, at Clearleft we coined the term *gravigation* for a navigation bar that was pinned to the bottom of the viewport.
 Elements of a visual design language may have names, too.
 Transport for London’s bar and circle logo is known internally as the [*roundel*][11], while Nike’s logo is called the [*swoosh*][12].
 Branding agencies often christen colours within a brand palette, too, either to evoke aspects of the identity or to indicate intended usage.